jontopielski/project-a-day/README.md

 # Day 6 [5/8/2015]
 Today, I created a pretty simply program: a coin flipper which flips a coin at each user request and displays the total number of flips.
 It wasn't too hard to implement, but I did it in python (a language I am very foreign in).
 Part of this simple project was inspired by a race my roommate and I had where he had to build a coin flipper in Java and I had to build it using an Arduino, and my roommate ultimately won (by the power of stack overflow).
 Anyways, it was fun and I encourage you to try my coin flipper!

+**Testing Different MarkDown features..**
+* Testing more MarkDown Features.. *
+_CoolBeans_

+# Day 7 [5/9/2015]
+Created a simple string reverser in C++.
+It was actually much easier than I thought, as the pointer walking seemed to just make sense.
+This is a pretty common question asked in interviews (if I recall correctly, it's one of the first in CTCI) so I thought it'd be a good idea to knock it down.
+As usual, this program is interactive, so it loops and asks for user input repeatedly.
+Planning to learn either bash scripting or python scripting in order to create unit tests for my programs to practice testing & scripting.
+We'll see..